 Therefore, could understandable why most locals would come here for a barbie (BBQ) or just to hang out or even for a little exercise run.

-JC Slaughter Falls resides in the Mt Coot-tha Reserve.
+JC Slaughter Falls resides in the Mt Coot-tha Reserve in Brisbane, Queensland.
 It is administered by the Brisbane City Council.
 For information or inquiries about the area as well as current conditions, visit their website.